Penang Island: Foodie Paradise

 The most elegant setting that we had for a dinner was at Kebaya in the colonial-style Seven Terraces hotel.
 The restaurant gives a modern flare to traditional Indo and Straits Chinese Nyonya dishes.
 Kebaya applies innovative cooking methods using traditional Malaysia flavors, Vietnamese lightness, Thai spiciness, and French cooking styles.

-All around, Kebaya was a fantastic experience from the romantic, elegant ambience to the well-presented, delicious food and the unique twists on traditional cuisine.
+All around, Kebaya was a fantastic experience from the romantic, elegant ambience to the well-presented, delicious food with unique twists on traditional cuisine.

 Specialty shops